rcrowther/vala-mode2/README.rst

 Or, the weird one.
 This is not the comprehensive, standards-savvy, up-to-date mode which Vala, at this point, deserves.

 However, the author only uses EMACS in  a trivial way, to format and hunt down typographical errors, and has never coded in a LISP before.
-So he has little sadness, and no regrets.
+So he has little sadness (no regrets).

 Knowing very little about EMACs mode coding, and up against Vala's c-family syntax, the author made eccentric decisions.
 One of these, for example, was not to extend from CC mode (on which 'c-mode', 'java-mode' and several others are based).
 Without that code, the indentation is crude.
 But (the author shrugs his shoulders), some of this may turn out to be good for hunting down errors and formatting code.
 That's what matters.